pxc/gitbook/text/25_Changing_Your_History/0_Changing_History.markdown

 Interactive rebasing is a good way to modify individual commits.

-linkgit:git-filter-branch[1] is a good way to edit commits en masse.
+linkgit:git-filter-branch[1] is a good way to edit commits 'en masse'.